User738git/MENT2K/README.md

 *Notice: The install-script is an early WP.
 I (The maintainer of MENT2K) won't take any responbility for broken systems.*

+### Manual installation

 If you prefer to install MENT2K manually, manual instructions will be added soon to INSTALL.md.

+## Changed your mind?

+An uninstall script will be added when I get time.

 ### Install the LibreOffice icon theme from Chicago95:
 [Click here](https://github.com/grassmunk/Chicago95/blob/master/Extras/libreoffice-chicago95-iconset/README.md) for installing the LibreOffice Chicago95 icon theme.